 The Lexington County Museum is a history museum that allows visitors to be immersed in the past, showing what life was like in the late 18th century through the Civil War.
 The centerpiece of the museum is the 19th-century John Fox house.

 The McKissick Museum, on the beautiful and historic Horseshoe of the University of South Carolina, is a charming hodgepodge of history, art, and natural history.
 The exhibits aim to show the many facets of South Carolina.

 Museums at Fort Jackson

-Fort Jackson, the largest army base in the US, is also home to several museums: the U.S. Army Basic Combat Training Museum, Finance Corps Museum, Adjutant Museum and the Chaplain Museum.
-Each museum is open to civilians, as well as military, and explores aspects of military life.
+Fort Jackson, the largest army base in the US, is also home to several museums: the U.S. Army Basic Combat Training Museum, Finance Corps Museum, Adjutant Museum, and the Chaplain Museum.
+Each museum is open to civilians, as well as the military, and explores aspects of military life.